Food City Jobs in Supermarket and Grocery Retail Sector

 Grocery Clerk

 Grocery clerks are the ones constantly on the move.
 They stock shelves, rotate products, organize aisles, and make sure everything looks good for customers.
-This job is perfect if you’re someone who doesn’t like sitting still.
 You’ll learn a lot about where things go, how the back room works, and even how to handle deliveries when new stock arrives.
 The work can get physical sometimes, especially when unloading boxes or restocking heavy items.
-But it’s also a great way to stay active during your shift.
-Grocery clerks often get early morning or late-night shifts, which are great if you want your afternoons free.

 • Must be able to lift boxes and handle repetitive tasks